What is the Alyssa Burnett Adult Life Center?

 Seattle Children’s is already a national leader in caring for children and young adults with ASD.
 We are proud to offer this groundbreaking program to extend our expertise to adults of any age.

-Now Enrolling for Spring Classes
+Now Enrolling for Summer Classes

 Scholarships Are Now Available